andrico1234/a2k/README.md

 Welcome to a2000 (or a2k for short).

 This UI library is designed to capture the feel of the early web, while employing modern UX and web practices.
-Think Shovel Knight, but for UI components and not video games.

 Note: This is a work in progress, you should not use it in production.
 But if you decide to try it out, any and all feedback is welcome!

-To view the components in action, why not check out the [demo](https://a2000.netlify.app)?
+Check out the [demo](https://a2000.netlify.app) site for the full a2k experience.
+Or check out the Storybook to play with each component

 ## Components